 b) Manuscript type ("article", "review", "short note")

-c) Title: concise and clearly identifying the connection between the main idea and the variables or scientific problem discussed in the paper.
+c) Title: concise and identifying the connection between the main idea and the variables or scientific problem discussed in the paper.
 Capitalize the first letters of each word, except for prepositions (at, by, with, from, and, to).

-e) Affiliation, containing institution, town, and country.
+e) Affiliation, containing institution, town, State/Province abbreviation, and country.
 Provide a partial postal address.

 f) Keywords: provide a maximum of 6 keywords.
 Please don't repeat words from the title here.

-g) Corresponding author: provided full postal address plus email.
+g) Corresponding author: provide full postal address plus email.

 2.2.2 - Page 2 – Abstract

 The abstract must be easy to understand and not require reference to the body of the article.
 Please make sure the paper's main contribution is presented clearly in the abstract.
 The text must not contain any abbreviations or statistical details.
 Type ABSTRACT followed by a hyphen and the text.
 The abstract must be one paragraph long and be at most 250 words.

 2.2.3 - Main Text

 Introduction - Sociobiology strongly recommends making explicit here the hypothesis being tested.

 Material and Methods - This section must provide enough information to replicate the research.
 Please include the statistical design and methods, if necessary, and the name and version of the software used for analysis.

 Results - mean values must be followed by the mean, standard error, and the number of observations.
 Units of measurement must be separated from the value by a blank space (e.g., 10 cm, 25 kg/m).
 Present p-values in lowercase (e.g., p < 0.05).
 For extra guidance on statistics and measures, notation see:

 Discussion - here, it is strongly recommended that you focus on how the results contribute to advancing scientific knowledge in the specific subject area and, preferably, beyond it.
 Please make sure you clearly express whether the working hypothesis was accepted and what analysis supports its acceptance or refutation.

 Acknowledgments - The text must be concise and contain the recognition to people first (including "anonymous referees"), and then institutions and sponsors.